NoisyFlake/NSaneRetroPatcher/README.md

 This is a Windows application that patches the individual level files of _Crash Bandicoot - The N. Sane Trilogy_ to replace the soundtrack with the original PlayStation 1 soundtrack, using the pre-console mixes of Josh Mancell.

-The user has the choice of patching only the available pre-console mixes, or to also patch the remaining tracks that are not yet released as a pre-console mix by using the compressed PS1 versions.
-Patching a level usually takes about 10-20 seconds (and twice as long if the additional PS1 versions are patched).
-Patching all 106 levels of the game might therefore take about 30 minutes, so please be patient.
+Because not every track is available as a pre-console version yet, the compressed PS1 version will be used for those few tracks.
+When new pre-console versions are released, they will be added.

 ## Download & Build

 You can download the latest version from the [Releases page](https://github.com/NoisyFlake/NSaneRetroPatcher/releases/latest).

-You can build the project with Visual Studio 2022, using .NET Framework 6.0.
+You can build the project with Visual Studio 2022, using .NET Framework 7.0.
+You'll also need [igArchiveLib](https://github.com/LG-RZ/igArchiveLib) as a dependency of the project.

 ## Pre-console availability